Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Axis 2: Metric}

 The second axis corresponds to the sample-wise metrics participants used when referring to model behaviour: the loss, the probability of the true class label, and the probability of the predicted class label (y-axis of Figure~\ref{fig:tda_design_space}).
+This axis is inspired by the quantities participants talked about when explaining their intuitions about TDA (Theme: Intuitions on data explanations).

-The interviews show not all participants think of model behaviour in terms of sample loss, but also in classification probability.
-While high \emph{loss} can be an indicator for wrong or outlier samples (\#3, \#6), participants voiced their interest in samples where the model has high or low classification \emph{probability} (\#7, \#8).
-Such samples provide context of the global model behaviour to the model developer, and can therefore be helpful for their work.
+The interviews show that not all participants think of model behaviour in terms of sample loss, but also in classification probability.
+While high \textbf{\emph{loss}} can be an indicator for wrong or outlier samples (\textit{``[Samples with high training loss are] often [...] mislabeled examples.''} (I1), Theme: Intuitions on data explanations $\rightarrow$ Code: Outlier data points), participants also talked about relevant samples as those where the model has high or low classification \textbf{\emph{probability}}.
+Such samples provide context to the global model behaviour to the model developer, specifically indications about the decision boundary (\textit{``I would be interested in two kind of samples, the ones that [the model is] super confident with.
+But also the samples that are, I guess 50-50, it could be either one class [to see] why [the model] still chose class A.''} - I4, Theme: Intuitions on data explanations $\rightarrow$ Codes: Decision boundary samples, High-confidence samples) and can therefore be helpful for their work.

-The metric can be seen as a measure by which participants primarily perceive model behaviour in the debugging process.
-By understanding metric preferences, we aim to identify the metric that helps model developers most in debugging, testing whether the loss as in traditional TDA is the most actionable measure.
+The metric can be seen as a measure by which participants primarily perceive per-example model performance in the debugging process: The loss is indicative of the performance of the task, but also prediction probability interpreted as model confidence in a decision matters for understanding model behaviour.
+Both offer different types of information about the model.
+By understanding metric preferences, we aim to identify the metric that helps model developers most in debugging and testing whether the loss, as in traditional TDA, is the most actionable measure.